Courthouse steps with scales of justice

 • Form FL-117 (Declaration for ICC or Joinder) — Only needed if you have children and the Department of Child Support Services may be involved.

-You file these forms with the family law clerk at 14455 Civic Dr. There is a filing fee (contact the courthouse for current fee information).
+You file these forms with the family law clerk at the Barstow Family Court (235 East Mountain View Street).
+There is a filing fee (contact the courthouse for current fee information).
 If you cannot afford the fee, you can request a fee waiver using Form FW-001.

 After filing, the clerk assigns your case a case number and a judge.
 Write down your case number — you will need it for every document you file afterward.